Tom Wills: Aboriginal cricket team

 In May 1866, plans were made by the MCC to host and play against an Aboriginal team from Victoria's Western District.
 The motive behind the match, set for Boxing Day of that year, was a financial one, and in August, Wills agreed to coach the Aboriginal players.
-Wills' reasons for accepting the role remain a mystery, but a growing need for money likely influenced his decision.
+Wills's reasons for accepting the role remain a mystery, but a growing need for money likely influenced his decision.
 The enterprise was to mark the beginning of his transition from amateur to professional sportsman.

 Wills travelled inland in November to gather the players from Edenhope and Harrow, where they worked as station hands.
-One of their employers, William Hayman, acted as the team's manager and "protector".
+One of their employers, William Hayman, had helped train them in cricket over the preceding few years, and acted as the team's manager and "protector".
 Mostly Jardwadjali men, they shared common vocabulary with the neighbouring Djab wurrung people, which enabled Wills to coach them in the Aboriginal language he learnt as a child.
 From their training ground at Lake Wallace, Wills, in a "tactical strike", boasted to the Melbourne press of the Aboriginal players' skills, especially the batsmanship of Unamurriman, commonly known as Mullagh.
-Uneasy over Wills' claims, the MCC strengthened the ranks of its Boxing Day side with non-members, attracting widespread criticism in the process.
-Public sympathy was with the Aboriginal players when they arrived in Melbourne in late December, and over 10,000 spectators went to the MCG to see them play.
+Unsettled by Wills's claims, the MCC strengthened the ranks of its Boxing Day side with non-members.
+This drew widespread criticism, and public sympathy was with the Aboriginal players when they arrived in Melbourne in late December.
+Over 10,000 spectators went to the MCG to see them play.
 Captained by Wills, they lost against the MCC's reinforced side, but won unanimous praise for their performance.
 Wills afterwards accused the MCC of "treachery".

 The team provoked much public discussion over past mistreatment of Aboriginal people and future relations between the races.
 It is unknown what Wills and his Aboriginal teammates made of these broader social and political dimensions of the enterprise.
-Some of Wills' contemporaries were shocked that he would associate with Aboriginal people in the shadow of his father's death.
+Some of Wills's contemporaries were shocked that he would associate with Aboriginal people in the shadow of his father's death.
 Others, such as this contributor to The Empire, addressed him as a hero: